Learning the smoothness of noisy curves with application to online curve estimation

 \item The variables $\varepsilon^{(n)}_m$, $ n, m \geq 1$, are independent copies of a centered variable $\varepsilon$, with finite variance $\sigma^2$, for which constants $\mathfrak{b}\geq\sigma^{2}>0$ and $\mathfrak{B}>0$ exist such that

 \item The random variable $M$ is such that $M\geq 9$ and $\gamma_0>0$ exists such that, for any $s>0$, $\PP\left( |M-\mu| > s \right) \leq \exp(-\gamma_0 s).$ \end{assumptionH}

 Assumption \assrefH{ass:T} imposes a mild condition on the distribution of the random observation points which provides convenient moment bounds for their spacings.
 In particular, it implies that, for a sufficiently large $\mu$, $f(\T)/2 \leq f(t)\leq 2 f(\T)$, $\forall t\in J_\mu(\T)$.
-Assumption \assrefH{ass:L2} is a version of the so-called local stationarity condition, here considered for the $\KT-$th derivative process.
-More precisely, \assrefH{ass:L2} implies that the trajectories of $X^{(\KT)} = (X^{(\KT)}_u : u\in I)$ are Hölder continuous in quadratic mean in the neighborhood of $\T$, with exact exponent $\HT$ and local Hölder constant $L_\T$.
-Let us call $\ST = \KT + \HT$ the \emph{local regularity of the process $X$ at $\T$}.
+Assumption \assrefH{ass:L2} is a version of the so-called local stationarity condition.
+More precisely, \assrefH{ass:L2} implies that the trajectories of the process $X = (X_u : u\in I)$ are Hölder continuous in quadratic mean in the neighborhood of $\T$, with exact exponent $\HT$ and local Hölder constant $L_\T$.
+Let us call $\HT$ the \emph{local regularity of the process $X$ at $\T$}.
 Examples include, but are not limited to, stationary or stationary increment processes $X$.
 See, \emph{e.g.}, \cite{blanke2014} for some examples and references on processes satisfying the mild condition in \assrefH{ass:L2}.
-Assumptions \assrefH{ass:Lp} and \assrefH{ass:eps} are needed for deriving exponential bounds for the concentration of our local regularity estimator, while \assrefH{ass:M} is a mild condition for controlling the variability of number of observation points on the curves.
+Assumptions \assrefH{ass:Lp} and \assrefH{ass:eps} are needed for deriving exponential bounds for the concentration of our local regularity estimator, and are satisfied by the sub-Gaussian random variables.
+In particular, \assrefH{ass:Lp} is satisfied by the Gaussian processes. \assrefH{ass:M} is a mild condition for controlling the variability of number of observation points on the curves.
 The lower bound on $M$ guarantees that each curve in the learning set has a sufficient number of observation times for building our estimator.

-We first consider the case $\KT = 0$, the general case being analyzed in Section \ref{Htgeq1}.
 For a real number $a$, let $\lfloor a \rfloor$ denote the largest integer not exceeding $a$.